LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    with an underscore as singleton variables.
 There is no standard behavior, hence this option.

+.. _flag_naming:
 .. index:: single: naming flag
-.. _flag_naming:

 ``naming(Option)``
-   Controls warnings about entity, predicate, and variable names.
-The official coding guidelines advise using underscores for entity and predicate names and camel case variable names.
+   Controls warnings about entity, predicate, and variable names per official coding guidelines (which advise using underscores for entity and predicate names and camel case for variable names).
 Additionally, variable names should not differ only on case.
 Possible option values are ``warning`` and ``silent`` (the usual default due to the curent limitation to ASCII names and the computational cost of the checks).

 Optional features compilation flags
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. _flag_complements:
 .. index:: single: complements flag
-.. _flag_complements:

 ``complements(Option)``
    Allows objects to be compiled with support for complementing